renaudwangler/ib/extra/keyVault and ManagedId.md

-﻿# Module 1 - Lab 2: Key Vault (Implementing Secure Data by setting up Always Encrypted)
+﻿# Lab: Key Vault and managed Identity

 **Scenario**
-In this lab, you will have a VM looking in a Key Vault for the credentials needed to access a Storage Account.
+In this lab, you will have a VM looking in a Key Vault for the secret needed to access a Storage Account.
 The VM won't need to authenticate to the Key vault, by using a Managed Identity.

 This lab includes the following tasks: